devildefu/Aqua/README.md

 # Kirid
-Kernel writed for fun.
+Kernel written for fun.
 Use pull requests for code helping.
 ## Compilation
 Compilation tools which you need: GCC, G++, NASM and LD.
-To complile you this command
+To complile use this command
 ```
 $ make
 ```
 And...
 Yay!
-You compiled kernel on own computer!
+You compiled kernel on your own computer!